vasily-mishanin/simon-game/README.md

 ### simon-game
-# a little pet project, try it here
+# This is a little pet project, try it here
 https://vasily-mishanin.github.io/simon-game/